simplic/oxs-auth/README.md

 # Simplic oxs authentication

-This acctions allows to get a bearer-token to access simplic-oxs api.
+This action allows to get a bearer-token to access simplic-oxs api.

-Desc
+The actions need as input a email, a password and the URL to access simplic-oxs.